Product Spaces

 2.1 Product Orderings

-If each component set is equipped with a strict ordering then we can unambiguously define a product variable x \in X to be smaller than another product variable x' \in X if all of the component elements in x are smaller than all of the corresponding component elements in x'.
-In other words x < x' if and only if x_{i} < x'_{i} for all i \in {1, \ldots, I}.
+If each component set is equipped with a strict ordering, then we can unambiguously define a product variable x \in X to be smaller than another product variable x' \in X if all of the component elements in x are smaller than all of the corresponding component elements in x'.
+In other words, x < x' if and only if x_{i} < x'_{i} for all i \in {1, \ldots, I}.

-On the other hand if only some of the component elements in x are smaller than the corresponding component elements in x', while some are larger, then the comparison between the two product elements will be ambiguous.
-Consequently a strict ordering on the component sets does not fully define a strict ordering on the product set.
+On the other hand, if only some of the component elements in x are smaller than the corresponding component elements in x', while some are larger, then the comparison between the two product elements will be ambiguous.
+Consequently, a strict ordering on the component sets does not fully define a strict ordering on the product set.

 2.2 Product Algebras

-When each component set is equipped with an individual algebraic operation we can define a corresponding product operation by applying these component operations at the same time.
-For example if each component set is equipped with a binary operation \begin{alignat*}{6} \cdot_{i} :\; & X_{i} \times X_{i}& &\rightarrow& \; & X_{i} & \\ & x_{i}, x'_{i} & &\mapsto& & x_{i} \cdot x'_{i} &, \end{alignat*} then we can construct a product operation \cdot : X \times X \rightarrow X as x \cdot x' = ( x_{1} \cdot_{1} x'_{1}, \ldots, x_{i} \cdot_{i} x'_{i}, \ldots, x_{I} \cdot_{I} x'_{I} ).
+When each component set is equipped with an individual algebraic operation, we can define a corresponding product operation by applying these component operations at the same time.
+For instance, if each component set is equipped with a binary operation \begin{alignat*}{6} \cdot_{i} :\; & X_{i} \times X_{i}& &\rightarrow& \; & X_{i} & \\ & x_{i}, x'_{i} & &\mapsto& & x_{i} \cdot x'_{i} &, \end{alignat*} then we can construct a product operation \cdot : X \times X \rightarrow X as x \cdot x' = ( x_{1} \cdot_{1} x'_{1}, \ldots, x_{i} \cdot_{i} x'_{i}, \ldots, x_{I} \cdot_{I} x'_{I} ).

 Product operations acquire any properties that are shared by all of the component operations.
-For example if all of the component operations are commutative then the product operation will also be commutative.
-Similarly if all of the component operations are unital with identity elements x_{\text{Id}, i} then the product operation will also be unital with the composite identity element x_{\text{Id}} = (x_{\text{Id}, 1}, \ldots, x_{\text{Id}, i}, \ldots, x_{\text{Id}, I}).
+For example, if all of the component operations are commutative then the product operation will also be commutative.
+Similarly, if all of the component operations are unital with identity elements x_{\text{Id}, i} then the product operation will also be unital with the composite identity element x_{\text{Id}} = (x_{\text{Id}, 1}, \ldots, x_{\text{Id}, i}, \ldots, x_{\text{Id}, I}).

 2.3 Product Metrics

 Product metrics can be constructed by summing over the outputs of component metrics.
-More formally if each component set is equipped with a metric \begin{alignat*}{6} d_{i} :\; & X_{i} \times X_{i}& &\rightarrow& \; & \mathbb{R}^{+} & \\ & x_{i}, x'_{i} & &\mapsto& & d(x_{i}, x'_{i}) & \end{alignat*} then we can define a product metric as \begin{alignat*}{6} d :\; & X \times X& &\rightarrow& \; & \mathbb{R}^{+} & \\ & x, x' & &\mapsto& & \sum_{i = 1}^{I} d(x_{i}, x'_{i}). & \end{alignat*}
+More formally, if each component set is equipped with a metric \begin{alignat*}{6} d_{i} :\; & X_{i} \times X_{i}& &\rightarrow& \; & \mathbb{R}^{+} & \\ & x_{i}, x'_{i} & &\mapsto& & d(x_{i}, x'_{i}) & \end{alignat*} then we can define a product metric as \begin{alignat*}{6} d :\; & X \times X& &\rightarrow& \; & \mathbb{R}^{+} & \\ & x, x' & &\mapsto& & \sum_{i = 1}^{I} d(x_{i}, x'_{i}). & \end{alignat*}

-Critically this product metric acquires all of the properties required of a metric from the component metrics.
-By construction the product distances vanish if and only if all of the individual component distances vanish.
-This requires all of the component elements to be equal which implies that the product elements are also equal.
-In other words the product metric returns zero if and only if the two input product elements are the same, as required for a metric.
+Critically, this product metric acquires all of the properties required of a metric from the component metrics.
+By construction, the product distances vanish if and only if all of the individual component distances vanish.
+This requires all of the component elements to be equal, which implies that the product elements are also equal.
+In other words, the product metric returns zero if and only if the two input product elements are the same, as required for a metric.

 Symmetry of the product metric follows the commutativity of the component metrics, \begin{align*} d(x, x') &= \sum_{i = 1}^{I} d(x_{i}, x'_{i}) \\ &= \sum_{i = 1}^{I} d(x'_{i}, x_{i}) \\ &= d(x', x). \end{align*} Likewise for any three product elements x, x', x'' \in X we always have a triangle inequality, \begin{align*} d(x, x'') &= \sum_{i = 1}^{I} d(x_{i}, x''_{i}) \\ &\le \sum_{i = 1}^{I} d(x_{i}, x'_{i}) + d(x'_{i}, x''_{i}) \\ &\le \sum_{i = 1}^{I} d(x_{i}, x'_{i}) + \sum_{i = 1}^{I} d(x'_{i}, x''_{i}) \\ &\le d(x, x') + d(x', x''). \end{align*}